eolatham/text-graphic-generator/README.md

 3. Run `cd text-graphic-generator-webapp` to enter the repository.

-4. Run `make setup-dev` to install all program dependencies in a [pipenv](https://pipenv-fork.readthedocs.io/en/latest/).
+4. Run `pipenv install -r requirements.txt` to install all program dependencies in a [pipenv](https://pipenv-fork.readthedocs.io/en/latest/).

 5. Run `pipenv shell` to enter the pipenv.